MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/import-export-manifest.md

 | ErrorCode                            | An error code. |
 | ResultDescription                    | A detailed description of the result (for example, an error description). |

-MediaSourceProvider and MediaSourceId can be used to indicate the external source and id of the media asset in e.g. external CMS.
-If MediaSourceProvider and MediaSourceId are provided, they are used to determine if the same assets have been imported earlier and should be updated.
-If they are not available, InternalMediaId, MediaChannel and MediaLocale are used to match media assets being imported to media assets already in the system.
+You can use `MediaSourceProvider` and `MediaSourceId` to indicate the external source and ID of the media asset (for example, an external CMS).
+If `MediaSourceProvider` and `MediaSourceId` values are provided, they're used to determine if the same assets have been imported earlier and should be updated.
+If `MediaSourceProvider` and `MediaSourceId` values aren't available, `InternalMediaId`, `MediaChannel`, and `MediaLocale` values are used to match media assets being imported to media assets already present in the system.

-Most of the fields descibed above are optional in the manifest and they can be left out completely, including from the header.
+Most of the fields described above are optional in the manifest and can be left out completely, including from the header.

 #### Mandatory fields for manifest import (for new assets)